pauljohnston2025/breadcrumb-garmin-light-weight/readme.md

 Breadcrumb Trail Navigation: Displays a route as a breadcrumb trail overlaid on a map, allowing users to easily follow the intended path.
 Brings map-based navigation to Garmin devices that do not have native map support.
 Map Tile Loading (Online): Supports any tile server that uses EPSG:3857 image tiles.
 Map Tile Loading (Offline): Loads pre-cached tile data from the companion app.
-Off-Track Alerts: Notifies the user when they deviate from the planned route.
+Off-Track Alerts (needs to be enbaled in garmins setting menu, see below): Notifies the user when they deviate from the planned route.
 Elevation Overview: Shows an elevation profile of the route, allowing users to anticipate upcoming climbs and descents.
 Routing (companion app required): Users can import routes from Google Maps or GPX files using the companion app.
 Customizable Settings: Fully customizable via the watch or Connect IQ settings.
 No companion app required for basic functionality.